 If you answer yes to the questions above, you’re ready to get started.
-If any of the answers are no, you might need to go back to the drawing board.
+If the answer is no or you're not sure, you might need to spend more time thinking through your business idea.
 We’ll walk you through how to put your ecommerce business ideas to the test and make sure that they’ll actually work before you invest a lot of time or money.

 In this article, we dig into the research and questions you need to answer, as well as tactical tests you can run to gauge how viable (or not) a business idea is.